-The list below identifies items or services that may be offered as supplemental benefits, subject to CMS bid review.
+The list below identifies items or services that may be offered as supplemental benefits, subject to CMS bid review and meeting the criteria identified in Section 30.1.
 Definitions and limitations of the eligible benefits are provided below.
 This list below is intended to be illustrative, not exhaustive.